Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Experiments

+For CelebA, we exploit the inherent imbalance of facial attributes.
+We select Mustache and Young to represent strong ($\rho \approx 25$) and moderate ($\rho \approx 3.5$) imbalance, respectively, alongside the balanced Male and Smiling attributes.
+We deliberately refrain from defining classes via attribute composition; such an approach would lead to a combinatorial expansion of the label space and result in prohibitive sample sparsity per class.

+We employ the FID~\citep{fid} as the primary global metric to quantify the distribution shift between generated and real samples.
+However, as FID can be biased in low-sample regimes, we complement it with Precision, Recall, and F1-score to provide a granular, per-class evaluation of the proposed model.
+We detail our experimental settings in Appendix~\ref{exp_setup_mt3vae}.

-\subsubsection{$\tau$ parameter study}
+\subsection{$\tau$ parameter study}

-Figure \ref{tau study} illustrates the sampling standard deviation's $\tau$ impact on the FID metric.
-We observe that models based on the Student's t-distribution benefit from higher standard deviation on \mbox{CIFAR100-LT} compared to SVHN-LT.
-Specifically, C-$t^3$VAE outperforms the C-VAE for \mbox{$\tau \in [0.25; 0.55]$} on CIFAR100-LT and \mbox{$\tau \in [0.19; 0.28]$} on SVHN-LT and for all $\tau$ values on the CelebA dataset.
-Moreover, it surpasses the $t^3$VAE models' FID for all $\tau$ values and across all datasets.
+Figure \ref{tau study} illustrates the impact of the sampling standard deviation $\tau$ on FID.
+Models based on the Student's $t$-distribution benefit from higher standard deviation on \mbox{CIFAR100-LT} compared to SVHN-LT.
+Notably, C-$t^3$VAE outperforms C-VAE for \mbox{$\tau \in [0.25; 0.55]$} on CIFAR100-LT, \mbox{$\tau \in [0.19; 0.28]$} on SVHN-LT, and for all $\tau$ values on CelebA.
+Additionally, it surpasses the $t^3$VAE FID for all $\tau$ values and across all datasets, underlining the importance of equal per-class prior mass.

-For both Student's t-distribution based models, the optimal FID score for the SVHN-LT occurs near the theoretically derived $\tau$ value.
+Moreover, for both Student's $t$-distribution based models, the optimal FID score for SVHN-LT occurs near the theoretically derived $\tau$ value.
 However, for the more complex \mbox{CIFAR100-LT} dataset, the optimal $\tau$ is higher than the theoretical value $\tau=0.4$.
-We hypothesize that the higher variance reflects the model's need during training to accommodate the greater complexity and entropy of the dataset, which makes it harder to align the learned approximate posterior with the prior and to produce confident reconstructions.
-For the CelebA dataset, the standard deviation parameter $\tau$ has minimal to no impact on model performance likely due to the lower variability in the dataset's images as they all represent faces.
+The analytically derived $\tau$ provides a principled initialization grounded in divergence geometry.
+Dataset-specific deviations reflect encoder–decoder capacity limits rather than theoretical inconsistency, highlighting interactions between prior heaviness and representation complexity.
+For CelebA, $\tau$ has minimal impact on performance, likely due to the lower variability in the dataset's images (All faces are visually similar, reducing the impact of latent scale).
+Developing tighter theoretical characterizations of $\tau$ that account for dataset complexity and model capacity remains an interesting direction for future work.

-\subsubsection{Optimized Model Results Discussion}
+\subsection{Optimized Model Results Discussion}

 After optimizing the hyperparameters of the various models tested in this work, we present their generation FID scores in Table~\ref{quantitaive svhn cifar}.
-We provide results for $\beta$ models after optimization and non $\beta$ models ($\beta=1$) to underscore the importance of this parameter on the resulting performance as it was not explored in the $t^3$VAE work \cite{t3vae}.
+We provide results for optimized $\beta$ models and non-$\beta$ models ($\beta=1$) to underscore the importance of this parameter, which was not explored in the original $t^3$VAE work \citep{t3vae}.